Here are some of the interesting presentations available at slideshare.net:

 Points of interest

-many more map features like railways, waterways, events and reviews.
+And many more map features like railways, waterways, events and reviews.
 With Google Map Maker, you can become a citizen cartographer and help improve the quality of maps and local information in your region.

-You are invited to map the world with us!
+You are invited to map the world with us!"

 This will definitely open new opportunities not just for learning new places, but also for entrepreneurs to promote and market better their products and services globally.